 Consider the following proforma for a small office building:

-In the first proforma above, the potential gross income in year 1 is $168,750.
+In the first proforma above, the potential rental income in year 1 is $168,750.
 Based on an acquisition price of $1,000,000, the resulting gross rent multiplier in year 1 is 5.93x.
 By itself this doesn’t tell you all that much, but suppose you’ve been underwriting several other office buildings for sale in the same area and you have determined that the average gross rent multiplier for these similar properties is 5.00x.

 In this case, the gross rent multiplier for the above property seems high when compared to other similar properties.
 If you were using the gross rent multiplier alone as your criteria for evaluation, you’d probably discard this property and move on.
 But is that the right decision?

-As mentioned earlier, the gross rent multiplier doesn’t take into account vacancy, expenses, disposition prices, or any of the other factors that affect the bottom line cash flow of a property.
+As mentioned earlier, the gross rent multiplier doesn’t take into account ancillary income, vacancy, expenses, disposition prices, or any of the other factors that affect the bottom line cash flow of a property.
 Without digging into all of these details it’s not possible to know what your true return will be on this property as an investment.

 To illustrate this, let’s take a closer look at the above property using a discounted cash flow analysis.

-The above discounted cash flow analysis takes into account the cash flow before tax for each year in the holding period, which of course includes vacancy, expenses, and all of the other items the gross rent multiplier ignores.
+The above discounted cash flow analysis takes into account the cash flow before tax for each year in the holding period, which includes vacancy, expenses, and all of the other items the gross rent multiplier ignores.

 Based on an acquisition price of $1,000,000 and a discount rate of 10%, the resulting unlevered net present value is $45,112, and the internal rate of return is 11.15%.
 If we’re able to secure a loan at a 70% loan to value ($700,000) at 5% amortized over 20 years, then our internal rate of return will improve to 22.48%.